imi-bigpicture/opentile/README.md

 uv sync --all-extras
 ```

-By default the tests looks for slides in 'tests/testdata'.
-This can be overridden by setting the OPENTILE_TESTDIR environment variable.
+By default the tests looks for slides in `tests/testdata`.
+This can be overridden by setting the `OPENTILE_TESTDIR` environment variable.
 The script 'tests/download_test_images.py' can be used to download publicly available [openslide testdata](https://openslide.cs.cmu.edu/download/openslide-testdata/) into the set testdata folder:

 ```console
 python tests/download_test_images.py
 ```

-The test data used for philips tiff is currently not publicly available as we dont have permission to share them.
-If you have slides in philips tiff format that can be freely shared we would be happy to use them instead.
+The test data used for philips tiff is currently not publicly available as we don't have permission to share them.
+If you have slides in philips tiff format that can be freely shared, we would be happy to use them instead.

 To watch unit tests use: